jasonsilberman/the-manual/setup/GPG.md

 2. https://stackoverflow.com/a/47087248/1740273
 3. https://stackoverflow.com/a/44303808/1740273 (`killall gpg-agent` and then `gpg-agent --daemon`)

+You can also use GPGTools to create the key (https://gpgtools.org) and skip to #3.

 ## 1. Install GPG CLI
 First you have to install the necessary things with homebrew.
 ```sh